CommsTech/bbt-multiminer/README.md

 ## Setup

 ### Windows
-1. Right click on bbt-multiminer.bat -> edit
+1. Right click on Info.bat -> edit
 2. Under Wallets, according to the coin you want to mine, change the wallet address to yours
 3. Name your miner under MINER_NAME variable
 4. Change EMAIL_ADDRESS to receive updated from supported pools (nanopool for now)